René Massigli: Ambassador to Turkey

-Though Massigli was often hampered by his poor relations with Bonnet, the efforts of the les Syriens and the stingy attitude of the French Treasury towards supporting Turkey, British historian D.C.
+Though Massigli was often hampered by his poor relations with Bonnet, the efforts of les Syriens and the stingy attitude of the French Treasury towards supporting Turkey, British historian D.C.
 Watt argues that Massigli was an outstandingly able ambassador who helped French interests in Turkey in 1939.

 Second World War

-In October 1939, the furious rivalry between Massagli and von Papen finally ended with the conclusion of a mutual security pact between the United Kingdom, France and Turkey.
-However, as Massagli admitted in his memoir of time as ambassador in Ankara, La Turquie devant la Guerre, his triumph proved to be an ephemeral one as the Turks chose to interpret Clause Two of the Anglo-French-Turkish alliance in such way as justifying remaining neutral.
+In October 1939, the furious rivalry between Massigli and von Papen finally ended with the conclusion of a mutual security pact between the United Kingdom, France and Turkey.
+However, as Massigli admitted in his memoir of time as ambassador in Ankara, La Turquie devant la Guerre, his triumph proved to be an ephemeral one as the Turks chose to interpret Clause Two of the Anglo-French-Turkish alliance in such way as justifying remaining neutral.
 However, Massigli contended that while he failed to bring Turkey into the war on the Allied state, he at least foiled von Papen's efforts to bring Turkey into the war on the Axis side.
 In February 1940, in a dispatch to the German Foreign Minister, Joachim von Ribbentrop, Papen wrote that based on information he had received from "two friends" in the Turkish government that it was commonly gossiped in Ankara that Massigli is "said to have told his friends repeatedly that Turkey would be in the war by May at the latest".